Pharmacy Technician Diploma

 Additional Requirements

-Applicants are required to have either a MAC or PC laptop that meet the following specifications:
+Applicants are required to have either a MAC or PC laptop that meets the following minimum requirements.

 Apple Laptop

-MacBook Air with 1.6 GHz dual-core Intel i5 processor, 128 GB storage solid state, 4 Gb memory
+- MacBook Air with 1.6 GHz dual-core Intel i5 processor, 128 GB solid-state storage, 4 GB memory

 Windows Laptop